vmware-tanzu-labs/educates-training-platform/docs/installation-guides/cluster-requirements.md

 Carvel package installation
 ---------------------------

 The default installation method for Educates relies on the Carvel packaging system.
 For a streamlined install process you need to have the Carvel [kapp-controller](https://carvel.dev/kapp-controller/) operator pre-installed into the Kubernetes cluster.
-If using Tanzu Community Edition (TCE) or Tanzu Kubernetes Grid (TKG) this will already exist upon the Kubernetes cluster being created, however, for other Kubernetes distributions you will need to install it.
+If using Tanzu Kubernetes Grid (TKG) or Tanzu Mission Control (TMC), this will already exist upon the Kubernetes cluster being created, however, for other Kubernetes distributions you will need to install it.

 If ``kapp-controller`` is not available, Educates can still be installed but will require many more manual steps.
 Also, certain builtin features of Educates related to virtual clusters will not be available as they rely on ``kapp-controller`` being installed in the host Kubernetes cluster to work.